SelfMadeSystem/Respect-List/README.md

 SadNeo - good person to talk to talks a lot of shit but is a funny guy.

 MasterDA - good guy to hang out with a chill as person (if you see this master you my dog bro on moms)

+OilFlush - decent at making clients and just has fun and is a fun guy to dick around with on servers.